RobertoRuizR/chirotraits.build/README.md

 -   *data.csv*: A csv file with the trait data from the publication.
 -   *metadata.yml*: Metadata from the individual study.
 Includes publishing information, names and description of the included traits, as well as methods and context from the study.

+## Taxonomic and trait coverage

+The taxonomy used was obtained from the most recent version of [The Mammal Diversity Database (MDD)](https://www.mammaldiversity.org/), which recognises 1492 species, 238 genera, and 21 families of bats.
+Currently, `ChiroTraits` includes 64010 records for 1295 bat species and 29 functional traits.

+### Taxonomic updates

+When the species listed in the trait data was out of alignment with the taxonomy used, a taxonomic update was specified in the corresponding metadata.yml file of the study.

+Each taxonomic update has the following structure:
+    - *Find*: The species name reported in the source.
+    - *Replace*: The current accepted species name, as established in the MDD.
+    - *Reason*: The reason listed for the change in the correponding page for the species.
+Also includes the current webpage for the species listed in the MDD website.

+# Trait definitions

+Every functional trait included in `ChiroTraits` has a corresponding definition in the config/traits.yml file, which acts as a thesaurus for the complete database.
+Each trait includes their assigned name, definition, allowed values (numerical variables) or levels (categorical variables), expected unit, and a link to an existing Ontology found in the [Ontobee Data Server](https://ontobee.org/).
+When a trait definition was not found in the existing ontologies, the definition was obtained from a published trait dataset for bats (e.g. EuroBaTrait, Froidevaux et al., 2023; AfroBat, Cosentino et al., 2023) and the corresponding DOI was added as a source.

+## Excluded data

+Data was excluded from integration into `ChiroTraits` if:
+    - The data value falls out of the allowed value range specified for the trait (e.g. a tail length of 0 mm).
+    - Data which could not be mapped into a species (e.g. record is specified at genus level).
+    - The data corresponds to an extinct bat species.
+In which case, a link to the corresponding entry in the [REPAD: The Recently Extinct Plants and Animals Database](https://recentlyextinctspecies.com/chiroptera) was added.
+    - The data record was imputed by statistical methods (e.g. gap-filling).

+## References
+    - Mammal Diversity Database.
+(2025).
+Mammal Diversity Database (Version 2.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.15007505
+    - Wenk, E., Bal, P., Coleman, D., Gallagher, R., Yang, S., & Falster, D. (2024).
+Traits.build: A data model, workflow and R package for building harmonised ecological trait databases.
+Ecological Informatics, 83, 102773. https://doi.org/10.1016/j.ecoinf.2024.102773

 ## License